Bodigrim/tasty-bench/README.md

 Caveat: this means that for multithreaded algorithms `tasty-bench` reports total elapsed CPU time across all cores, while `criterion` and `gauge` print maximum of core's wall-clock time.
-It also means that `tasty-bench` cannot measure time spent out of process,
+It also means that by default `tasty-bench` does not measure time spent out of process,
 e. g., calls to other executables.

-You have the option to measure wall-clock time instead, using the `TimeMode` tasty option or the `--time-mode` CLI flag.
+To work around this limitation use `--time-mode` command-line option or set it locally via `TimeMode` option.

 ## Statistical model